Trains to Glasgow Queen Street Station

 Ticket Buying and Collection

 You can book train tickets to Glasgow with Split My Fare.
-You will have the option to receive e-Tickets via email or collect your tickets from the self-service ticket machines at the railway Station.
+You can receive e-tickets via email or collect your tickets from the self-service ticket machines.

 Passenger Services